geraldombuthia/Headovermeals/README.md

 ## Development and Design
 The application was built as a **Progressive Web Application**.
 This was to allow the various resources to be stored in cache fails in the hopes of speeding up future load times.
 The application made use of a web manifest to realize this and also to allow adding the application to the users home screen and accessing it from there.

+## Data collection
+Forms data is collected using Netlify's own inbuilt form system and can be viewed on the Netlify's account dashboard.

 ## Hosting
 The application is hosted on **Netlify** and you can view it here [HeadOverMeals](https://headovermeals.netlify.app/).